 Hazel Power Moves

-Automatically Move Paperless Documents
+Paperless Automation: Automatically Move Documents

-We recommend creating a central folder to act as an inbox, and have everything you can and download go to that folder.
+We recommend creating a central folder to act as an inbox and have everything you can and download go to that folder.

 You can have it move and rename based on the name of the document, but you can even have it look inside the PDF at the contents and move and rename based on text inside the document.
 It can even grab the date out of the PDF and use that in your file name (!).